 - Gestational diabetes is diabetes that develops in pregnancy.
-Most women who have gestational diabetes have healthy pregnancies and healthy babies. - You will be given advice about blood glucose monitoring, diet, exercise and weight management to help treat the condition.
-You may be offered tablets or insulin injections.
-You will have further support in your pregnancy by a specialist healthcare team. - Occasionally gestational diabetes can lead to complications in pregnancy or during birth, especially if it goes unrecognised or is not well controlled. - Gestational diabetes usually goes away after the baby is born but you have a higher chance of developing gestational diabetes in a future pregnancy and type 2 diabetes in later life.
+Most women who have gestational diabetes have healthy pregnancies and healthy babies. - Your healthcare team will give you advice about blood glucose monitoring, diet, exercise and keeping a healthy weight to help treat the condition. - You may be offered tablets or injections of insulin.
+You will have further support in your pregnancy by a specialist healthcare team. - Sometimes gestational diabetes can lead to complications in pregnancy or during birth, especially if it is not diagnosed early or is not well controlled. - Gestational diabetes usually goes away after the baby is born but you have a higher chance of developing gestational diabetes in a future pregnancy and type 2 diabetes in later life.